Sphereon-Opensource/OpenID-Federation/README.md

 ---

 ### Notes:
 1. Replace default values (e.g., `admin`, `localhost`, `password`) with secure values for production environments.
 2. Ensure the `ROOT_IDENTIFIER` is a publicly accessible URL if deploying in a live environment.
+3. Select the appropriate KMS provider based on your environment:
+   - For development or testing, the in-memory KMS is sufficient.
+   - For production, use AWS KMS or Azure Key Vault to ensure robust security for key management.
+4. Never commit sensitive credentials (such as AWS or Azure secrets) into version control.

 ## Step 2: Start the Service Stack